patacongo/Pascal/nuttx/README.txt

     to use your own custom apps/ directory, then this Makefile may require some modifications.

-  keywords.h -- A version that adjusts build context for the NuttX
+  pas_debug.h -- A version that adjusts build context for the NuttX
     build environment.